*All savings are provided by the insurer as per the IRDAI approved insurance plan. Standard T&C Apply

 *Tax benefit is subject to changes in tax laws.
 Standard T&C Apply

 Health insurance is the most important and cost-effective way of protecting your finances.
 It is an imperative decision that requires you to be careful while buying.
 By saying that, without knowing the types of health insurance plans available in India, you can’t ensure the right deal!

 The exponential upsurge of quality healthcare expenses has made it compulsory for everyone to be covered with a health insurance.
 Health insurance mitigates those unexpected financial burden arising out of an accidental hospitalisation or illness.
-Buying health insurance is easy, only if you approach the right way.
+Buying health insurance in India is easy, only if you approach the right way.
 In this regards, to guarantee a sufficient coverage you should be well aware of the types of health insurance policies.
 Below is the rundown on the different types of health insurance that you can consider as per your insurance needs:

 There are two types of health insurance policies -

 Indemnity plans are the traditional health insurance that covers your for hospitalisation expenses up to the sum insured.
 These plans include:

 Mediclaim insurance compensates you for the hospitalisation expenses incurred due to illness or accidental stay.
 It includes in-patient expenses such as nursing charges, surgery expenses, doctor’s fee, oxygen, anaesthesia etc. This insurance is known as Mediclaim Policy that is available in the market as group mediclaim, individual medical insurance overseas medical insurance etc.

 Individual insurance policy is meant for an individual only.
 Under this policy, you are entitled to receive the incurred amount during a hospitalisation.
 The insured can claim up to the basic sum insured.
 With this policy, the covered members get individual sum insured.
 For instance, if you own an individual health cover of Rs.
 1 lakh where your spouse is also covered, you both can claim up to Rs.1 lakh, individually.